The best pitching performance ever for all 30 teams

 Two final notes before I reveal my selections:

--- I considered only regular-season starts.
+• I considered only regular-season starts.
 Postseason is another beast altogether given the importance of every game (though my editor says to be prepared to go there come October).
-There is one franchise, however, where the highest nine-inning Game Score in a postseason game matches the best in the regular season.
+There is one franchise, however, for which the highest nine-inning Game Score in a postseason game matches the best in the regular season.

--- This list only goes back to 1908, which is as far back as the invaluable Baseball-Reference Play Index goes.
+• This list goes back to only 1908, which is as far back as the invaluable Baseball-Reference Play Index goes.
 So whenever I might say "history," I really mean since 1908.

 Los Angeles Angels: Nolan Ryan (July 15, 1973, versus Tigers)

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.